NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 ---

-**EAGLE — MAPs**
+## EAGLE — MAPs

-**Eagle Maps the Terrain**
+### Eagle Maps the Terrain

 *Because you cannot navigate a field you haven't named.*

+**Questions Eagle asks:**

-- What's the conflict?
+- What's the conflict? (the big name)
+  - *(Note: The name itself may be contested.
+What you call the conflict reveals whose map you're using.)*
-- Where are the friction points?
+- What are the friction points?
+- Who claims each friction point?
+Does the other party agree it's a friction point — or call it something else?
+  - *(Note: they may move it up a level — "Hair isn't a conflict, it's just proof that mother is controlling")*
 - Who are the parties?
 Am I a party?
-- Who is visible?
-Am I visible?
-- Who is hiding?
-Am I hiding?
+  - *(This tells Eagle their position in the conflict)*
+- What is fog? *(cannot see — too heavy to move)*
+- What is forbidden? *(told not to fly there)*
+- What is beyond the horizon? *(exists, affects the field, but outside current view)*

 *Focus is not on the "True."
 Focus is on the "Entire."*

 Eagle flies at 10,000 feet.
-It doesn't look for the "truth" yet — that is Bloodhound's job.
+It doesn't verify yet — that is Bloodhound's job.
 Eagle looks for the boundaries.
-It must name how EACH party sees the conflict.
-If it only map one perspective, the map has been drawn before Eagle flew."
+(These boundaries can be wrong.
+That's why Bloodhound comes next.)

-Eagle's enemy is the Fog of War.
+Eagle's enemy is Fog.
 When you are flooded, the conflict is everywhere and nowhere.
-Eagle blows the fog away so you can see that the "World-Ending War" is actually a specific dispute over a specific boundary.
+Eagle blows the fog away so you can see that the "World-Ending War" is actually specific disputes over specific boundaries.

-Eagle also watches for the map you drew before you looked — the story you already believe, the players you already cast.
-If your map was drawn before Eagle flew, Eagle is just decorating your assumptions.

-Eagle looks for the Hidden Player: the mother-in-law who isn't in the room but is in the conversation; the boss who hasn't spoken but whose shadow is on the table.
+Eagle looks for the Hidden Player: the mother-in-law who isn't in the room but is in the conversation; the boss who hasn't spoken but whose rules must be obeyed.

+---

-> **Note:** Eagle asks: Is this a fight about *what* — or about *who decides*?
+> **Note:** Eagle asks: What level is this fight actually on?
 >
-> Most people fight about the "what" (the fish, the money, the chores).
-But if the fight keeps returning, the "what" is a decoy.
-The real conflict is the authority — who has the right to decide.
-If "who decides" isn't settled, the "what" will never stay fixed.
+> **Level 1 — WHAT** (the substance)
+> What are we fighting about?
+The fish, the phone, the hair.
+If this is settled, the fight ends.
 >
-> Eagle checks Eagle: Am I looking at the whole field, or only the part that makes me look like the victim?
-Am I zoomed in so tight I've lost the horizon?
-Am I an Eagle or more like a Vulture (the shadow) — "only circling for carcasses, hunting the other's faults, not mapping the whole."
+> **Level 2 — WHO DECIDES** (the authority)
+> Who has the right to decide?
+If "who decides" isn't settled, every "what" becomes a power struggle.
+The substance is a decoy.
 >
-> **Note on Fog and Forbidden Zones:**
-Eagle identifies gaps: "Here is fog — I cannot see this territory."
-"Here is forbidden — I was told not to fly here."
-Owl evaluates gaps: "What does the fog conceal?"
-"What does the forbidden zone cost?"
-"Is the absence from the map itself data?"
-Eagle maps the hole.
-Owl judges what the hole means.
+> **Level 3 — HOW TO DECIDE TOGETHER** (the process)
+> Both have authority — but how do they use it?
+One wants coordination.
+One wants autonomy.
+Both can decide.
+Their models of deciding are incompatible.
+The authority is settled.
+The process is not.
 >
+> Level 3 can be present even when Level 2 seems settled.
+One party may accept the authority but reject the process: "You have the right to decide, but not without considering my interests."
+This is Level 3 disguised as Level 2.
+>
+> Most fights present as Level 1.
+If they keep returning, check Level 2.
+If authority is shared but nothing gets resolved, check Level 3.
+>
+> Eagle must name which level the fight is actually on.

+---

+### Eagle adapts to the terrain

+Not all conflicts look the same.

+- **When one party denies the conflict:** They may call it "a process," "a determination," "a boundary," or "proof of your problem."
+What they call it instead is data.
+If one party says "there is no conflict" — that itself is data.

+- **When a party has no face:** Institutions, systems, policies, internalized voices.
+Ask: Who specifically has authority?
+Who made the rule?
+Who enforces it?
+Who benefits from it staying unchanged?

+- **When both parties agree on facts but not meaning:** Same friction point, opposite interpretation.
+"Yes, you want to write" / "Yes, writing is selfish."
+"Yes, I have authority" / "Yes, but not without consulting me."
+Same map, different legends.
+Map both meanings.

+- **When one party wants recognition, the other offers process:** These cannot meet on the same level.
+Name the gap.

+- **When the conflict is internal:** All parties are you.
+Fog is thicker.
+The horizon may be drawn by an internalized other.
+You are the battlefield.

+- **When fog is heaviest:** You are inside what you're examining.
+Internal conflicts, long-standing disputes, and fights with powerful institutions all have heavier fog — because you cannot step outside to see the whole.

+- **When the horizon was drawn by someone else:** A parent whose voice you internalized, a contract you signed, a court that ruled, a system that set the frame.
+Ask: Who benefits from where the horizon sits?
+Did I accept a map before Eagle flew?

+---

+### Eagle checks Eagle

+- Do I understand what my job is? *(Map the entire terrain — not find truth, not judge, not decide)*
+- Do I know how to do my job well? *(Fly above the whole field, not only parts I like flying over.
+See the horizon.
+Don't get lost in it.)*
+- Am I an Eagle or a Vulture? *(Vulture only circles for carcasses, hunting the other's faults, not mapping the whole)*
+- Who gave me this job?
+Who told me where the horizon ends? *(The boundaries I accept may have been drawn by someone with interests.
+Who benefits from where I was told not to fly?)*

+---

-> Eagle passes the map to Bloodhound.
+*Eagle passes the map to Bloodhound.*
 ---

 **BLOODHOUND — CHECKs**